mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 3 - Term Selection/Muffet notes.md

 lingering issues:
--- curds and whey: only have one entry. omit? add an entry?
+-- curds and whey: only have one entry. omit? add an entry? [edit: after talking to Kendra, include it because readers will be interested in it]
--- tuffet: didn't inclde as its own entry becvause wall was excluded in dumpty example, but not sure if their exclusion was intentional
+-- tuffet: didn't inclde as its own entry becvause wall was excluded in dumpty example, but not sure if their exclusion was intentional [edit: after talking to Kendra, include it because readers will be interested in it]
 -- frightening of Little Miss Muffet: can't do see spider, it's not a preferred term issue -- frightening and departure
 -- no see also